 Camp Rosie is a week long summer camp designed to empower and educate girls entering grades 6th-9th, through a series of workshops and activities focused on STEAM Education, Arts and Culture, Life Skills and Healthy Relationships, and Leadership and Civic Engagement.
 By promoting assertive self-expression, teaching important life skills, and fostering the practice of leadership in a variety of settings, this unique and transformational pre-high school summer program inspires girls to reach their full potential.
 Our 2021 camp dates are: June 21-25, July 12-16, and July 26-30.
 Registration is now open!

-Audience: For girls entering in 6th – 9th grade in the fall of 2020 (Burbank, Glendale and Pasadena Unified School District)
+Audience: For girls entering in 6th – 9th grade in the fall of 2020 (Burbank, Glendale, Pasadena and all surrounding school districts)

 Life Skills & Healthy Relationships

 The whole girl experience is valued and uplifted at Camp Rosie.
 In addition to STEAM education, campers receive workshops on building healthy relationships, bystander intervention, and stress reduction techniques including yoga, journaling, and breathing exercises.
 Each camper participates in Safe Dates, a violence prevention curriculum used throughout the week of camp, which aims to challenge attitudes and beliefs related to violence, while promoting new skills that support girls’ safety and empowerment.